 Simple assembly.
-Made of good quality materials.
-Nice color.
+Made of good-quality materials.
+Attractive color options.
 Gliding function is smooth.
 Good size and weight.
 Sturdy and comfortable.
 Rated for up to 500 pounds.

-Leg design on this glider requires it be put on hard surfaces.
-Legs can sink into softer dirt or sand, making the gliding function not work as well.
+Leg design on this glider requires it be put on hard surfaces, since legs can sink into softer dirt or sand.

 Trim, modern design with weather-resistant mesh.
 Generously sized loveseat design with a weight capacity of 440 pounds.
 Arm rests are located in an ideal spot for lounging.

 Some reports that the metal frame may rust if left out in the rain.